FIELD OF STUDY

 • Roman Woodworking (New Haven and London 2007) 376 pages, 200 illustrations.

-• Blackwell Companion to Roman Architecture (Co-editor and contributor, under contract, publication in 2012-3).
+• Blackwell Companion to Roman Architecture (Co-editor and contributor, publication in late 2013).

 II.
 Chapters in Edited Volumes